-Education of pupils with special educational needs is carried out in accordance with the education documents of mainstream education with modifying of conditions and use of supportive measures for educating pupils with special educational needs.
-In case of pupils with severe mental disability, education documents for this disability are used.
+Education of pupils with special educational needs is carried out in accordance with the education documents of mainstream education with modifications of conditions and the use of supportive measures for educating pupils with special educational needs.
+In the case of pupils with a severe mental disability, education documents relating to the educational needs of these pupils are used.

-The supportive measures in the education of children, pupils and students with special needs and of exceptionally gifted pupils include special methods, procedures, forms and means of education, and didactic materials, provision of pedagogical-psychological services, education according to individual educational programmes or other arrangements for the organisation of education.
+The supportive measures in the education of children, pupils and students with special needs and of exceptionally gifted pupils include special methods, procedures, forms and means of education, and didactic materials, provision of pedagogical-psychological services, education according to individual educational programmes or other arrangements for the organisation or content of education.

-Depending on pupil's concrete needs this can mean, e.g. provision of compensatory, rehabilitation and teaching aids, special textbooks (e.g. written in Braille), using alternative forms of communication (sign language), incorporating subjects of special educational care (e.g. speech therapy), ensuring services of a asistent pedagoga or a sign language interpreter, or reducing the number of pupils in a class, department, or study group.
+Depending on a pupil's specific needs this can mean, e.g. free of charge provision of compensatory, rehabilitation and teaching aids, textbooks modified for education of these pupils (e.g. written in Braille), using alternative forms of communication (sign language, other forms of communication, pictograms, etc.), incorporating subjects of special educational care (e.g. speech therapy, instruction of spatial orientation and independent mobility of blind pupils and sign language instruction), concurrent participation of additional educational staff ("asistent pedagoga" and possibly sign language interpreter) in class, prolonged length of education, or reducing the number of pupils in a class, department, or study group (see section 10.6.5.).